Happily Slipping into Our Straitjackets

 Neurologists warn against prescribing ADHD drugs to enhance a child’s performance in school.
 Even when the long-term effects might be detrimental, there is so much pressure to take the pill, put on the mask of perfection, and worry about the consequences later.

 Perhaps it might make sense to identify children with this label if there was a stringently objective test to clearly identify the ADHD child.
-Yet, University of Utah Psychiatrist Paul Wender—known as the Dean of ADHD—states in the July 1, 1996 Psychiatric Times that, “We cannot meaningfully determine how sensitive and specific our criteria for ADHD are because we do not have any means of determining whether an individual patient ‘really’ has the disorder.”
-(Emphasis mine.)
+Yet, University of Utah Psychiatrist Paul Wender—known as the Dean of ADHD—states in The Myth of Mental Illness: Foundations of a Theory of Personal Conduct: Szasz, Thomas S.

 This brings to mind the PCR tests which WHO has finally admitted are inaccurate.
 Yet we still administer them and claim validity of the results.